 With the exception of drilling, and related work, exploration on the Waterbury Lake property has mostly been in the form of geophysical surveys.
 Airborne magnetic surveys have been flown property wide and have been used to identify significant basement structures and to help map basement rock types.
 Airborne and ground based EM surveys have also been carried out across the property in order to define conductive, likely graphitic basement structures that may be associated with uranium mineralization.
 Additionally, ground based induced polarization (DC-IP) and gravity surveys have aimed to identify zones of low resistivity and negative gravity anomalies resulting from quartz dissolution and clay alteration.
-Since Denison acquired the property in April 2013 and up to the end of 2017, four resistivity surveys (298 line kilometres) have been completed, comprised of surveys over the Discovery Bay (J Zone), Oban and Hamilton Lake areas.
-These surveys augment existing magnetic, electromagnetic, resistivity and gravity surveys for the property.
-The resistivity surveying conducted by Denison have led to the definition of numerous drill targets, a large portion of which have been subsequently tested.

-A 2D DCIP resistivity survey comprising 28.8 kilometres (16 lines) was completed during October 2018.
+A DCIP resistivity survey comprising 28.8 kilometres (16 lines) was completed during October 2018.
 The survey was designed to map the possible extension of the Midwest structure on to the Waterbury Lake property and to define possible drill targets for future testing.
-This area is referred to as the Midwest Extension area.

 No significant geological mapping has been conducted on the Waterbury Lake property to date as the property is predominantly covered by a thick layer of Quaternary sediments resulting in poor outcrop exposure; however, several reconnaissance scale surface geochemical surveys have been undertaken on the Waterbury Lake property.
-Drilling results from the 2019 exploration drilling program (described below) have indicated that follow-up exploration work is warranted on the GB Northeast target area.
-Reconnaissance drill hole (WAT19-493), which tested an airborne electromagnetic target, intersected highly favorable geology and geochemistry.
-A ground electromagnetic survey is planned for the GB Northeast target area in 2020, designed to map favourable conductive lithologies (graphite-bearing basement rocks) and identify targets for future drill testing.